 Not even sure where this new Beabadoobee album goes, here or indie pop or what, but it's good!

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Friday, 16 October 2020 16:57 (nine months ago) link
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Friday, 16 October 2020 16:57 (one year ago) link

 If only we had a category for "Not Pop"/"Not Indie".
 Something starting with the letter S.